 As the Royal Horticultural Society of Japan has since disbanded, the Bramley Apple Fan Club has become something of a passion project for Kimi and her fellow apple enthusiasts.
 “We love plants and we run the fan club as a hobby,” she says.
 “It must seem strange to you because in the UK these apples are as common as potatoes, but the taste, smell, and texture were so different from any kinds of apples we have in Japan.”

-In 2012, members of the club visited Southwell to see the original tree.
+The Bramley's reputation is such that, in 2012, apple enthusiasts from Obuse visited Southwell to see the original tree.
 Apple producer and deeply passionate Bramley fan Hiroki Tomioka told the BBC at the time, “I’m trying to popularise the Bramley apple in Japan.
 I’m so impressed with the tree, I nearly cried.”

-During their trip, members of the fan club even went on to meet with Celia Stevens, the great-granddaughter of Henry Merryweather and avid Bramley historian.
+During their trip, these apple advocates even went on to meet with Celia Stevens, the great-granddaughter of Henry Merryweather and avid Bramley historian.
 “I’ve been successful in encouraging the fan club to visit Britain on two occasions,” Celia says.
 “I’ve enjoyed showing them what we have here, and the apple’s history.
 That includes the history of Nottingham, and its wider implications; after all, the Bramley apple has spread far and wide.”

 When I mentioned that I’d made contact with Celia, Kimi tells me that “Celia-san is my engine.
 She inspires me to keep going.”
 The fan club has also worked extensively with Nottinghamshire’s cultural scene, making appearances at Roger Merryweather’s annual Bramley Apple Festival and championing the fruit’s spread worldwide.